dakeshi/book/manuscript/Preface.md

 In 2010, when I started the University in Valencia, I got my first Macbook Pro.
 By that time I gave my first steps in programming.
 It wasn't Objective-C, but **C**.
 I remember the teacher insisting on the importance of teaching C as a programming language since most of the students didn't have any programming knowledge.
 He refused teaching Java or even introducing OOP without having a perfect idea of the basic programming concepts like types, functions, basic operators...

-I remember my class mates suffering to finish some tasks with the most basic concepts in C. I wonder what would have happened if the teacher had introduced OOP...
+I remember my classmates suffering to finish some tasks with the most basic concepts in C. I wonder what would have happened if the teacher had introduced OOP...

 Apart from C we also worked with other languages like **Matlab** for almost all the degree subjects and **Java** that we used for small apps that implemented telematic services like "implementing a web server", "implementing a DNS server", ...
 I remember hating Java as a language and I have to say I keep doing it.

-Some months later I downloaded **Xcode** and with the help of some tutorials on Internet I started with some tests in Objective-C. My first lessons around OOP were with Objective-C. I learnt the typical Apple architectural patterns.
+Some months later I downloaded **Xcode** and with the help of some Internet tutorials I started with some tests in Objective-C. My first lessons around OOP were with Objective-C. I learnt the typical Apple architectural patterns.
 I remember the first time I read about the *Delegate* pattern and having to read it multiple times until I was able to understand what it exactly was.
 I also remember having to manage the *reference counting* manually before ARC was introduced.
-I started learning the language like if I was exploring a jungle, experimenting, trying, failing and exploring all the resources around Internet *(I also bought some books and Stackoverflow became my best friend)*
+I started learning the language like if I was exploring a jungle, experimenting, trying, failing and exploring all the resources around Internet *(I also bought some books and Stackoverflow became my best friend)*.

 In these first years with Objective-C I developed  some apps that are still available on the App Store but whose code can be very close to a spaguetti dish.
 The following years I released different apps, each one more complex than the previous one, but without focusing too much on such important points in software projects as *architecture, patterns, code organization, scalability, reusability, ...*